A Week of Creativity, Exploration, and Renewal

 This workshop is for anyone interested in exploring songwriting in a fun, inclusive gathering over two afternoons.
 Whether you’re a listener, a living room performer, or a pro, this class is for you—there are NO prerequisites.
 We’ll listen to some music, discuss the songwriting form—what is a hook? what is the purpose of a chorus?—and write a song together, which we’ll perform as a group on the last day of camp.
 Do you have instruments that are easy to transport?
 Bring them for impromptu jams in the evening.

-Born and raised in Kahaluʻu, Donald will lead the lead the fiction workshop.
+Born and raised in Kahaluʻu, Donald will lead a fiction workshop on Saturday (as well as a bonus workshop on Tuesday called "Experiments with Truth in Fiction and Memoir").
 His poetry and fiction have appeared in publications such as StoryQuarterly, Every Day Fiction, and RHINO.
-His debut novel, Between Sky and Sea: A Family's Struggle, was published by Bamboo Ridge Press.
-In 2018, he received the Elliot Cades Award for Literatu
+His debut novel, Between Sky and Sea: A Family's Struggle,

-———SATURDAY BONUS BEATS 2024———
+———SATURDAY BONUS BEATS 2025———

 Specifics: